cbg-ethz/V-pipe/README.md

 - **Snakemake**

   Snakemake is the central workflow and dependency manager of V-pipe.
 It determines the order in which individual tools are invoked and checks that programs do not exit unexpectedly.

+- **VICUNA**

+  VICUNA is a *de novo* assembly software designed for populations with high mutation rates.
+It is used to build an initial reference for mapping reads with ngshmmalign aligner when a `references/cohort_consensus.fasta` file is not provided.
+Further details can be found in the [wiki](https://github.com/cbg-ethz/V-pipe/wiki/getting-started#input-files) pages.

 ### Computational tools
 Other dependencies are managed by using isolated conda environments per rule, and below we list some of the computational tools integrated in V-pipe: